Hot 100 (Darwin radio station)

 Hot 100 (call sign: 8HOT) is a CHR-formatted commercial radio station in Darwin, Northern Territory, Australia.
-The station begin broadcasting on 1 July 1991 and has a relay in Katherine and Jabiru.
+The station began broadcasting on 1 July 1991 and has a relay in Katherine and Jabiru.

-The current programming director is Dave Daly and the general manager is Michael Harvey.
+History

+While campaigning for the 2019 Australian federal election, Opposition Leader Bill Shorten was challenged to a thumb war on live radio on the Danii & Jake Show, which is broadcast on Hot 100.